Reinstatement to Active F-1 Status

 - Academic transcript from all academic institutions attended in the US.
 Transcript should show current or next session full-time enrollment in courses.
 A class schedule can be helpful to demonstrate enrollment.

-- Personal check or money order payable to the Department of Homeland Security for $370.00 (do not write as DHS).
+- Personal checks or money orders payable to the Department of Homeland Security for

 - New I-20 with: "Reinstatement requested.”
 Use the submission button below.